 - A display of sexually suggestive objects or pictures;

 - Persistent and unwelcome solicitation of emotional or physical intimacy, especially when accompanied by real or implied threat of professional or other type of harm.

-Other Harassment.
 Harassment on the basis of any other protected characteristic is also prohibited.
 This conduct includes, but is not limited to prejudicial actions or comments related to actual or perceived gender, gender identity, race, ethnicity, sexual orientation, ability, socioeconomic status, age, or religion that coerce others, foment broad hostility, or otherwise undermine professional equity or the principles of free academic exchange.

 Verbally or physically abusive behavior toward others while conducting or engaging in CBMS business or participating in CBMS activities will not be tolerated.
 Examples of such behavior include, but are not limited to:

 IV.
 Procedures for Addressing Misconduct

 - Intimidating, harassing, abusive, derogatory or demeaning speech or actions;